PART 1 – GENERAL TERMS

 - To use best endeavours to complete both in-class and any additional learning activities

-- To try to engage with our Tutors and other Students to explore and enrich their understanding of the Course
+- To engage with our Tutors and other Students to explore and enrich their understanding of the Course

 - To only contact Tutors through approved communication channels.
 This is important as We have a duty of care for all Students and need to be able to monitor all contact between Students and Tutors.